lsst-dm/dmtn-208/index.rst

 Image cutouts will be stored in a temporary Butler collection.
 The results of the cutout request will be served from that collection.

+The Dramatiq workers will be separated into two pools using different queues.
+One will perform the cutouts and will run on the stack container.
+The other, smaller pool will perform database housekeeping and store results or errors.

 The storage used by cutout results will be temporary and garbage-collected after some time.
 The expected lifetime is on the order of weeks.